vele616/monorepo/packages/jobboard/website/content/jobs/institutional-academic-marketing-manager-overleaf-Zqbso.md

 *   Remote and flexible working.
 *   You would join a small, dedicated, and growing team.
-*   We're part of Digital Science (https://www.digital-science.com/) and backed by Bethnal Green Ventures (https://bethnalgreenventures.com/), through which we're part of a wider community of startups in science, health and ed-tech.
+*   We're part of [Digital Science](https://www.digital-science.com/) and backed by [Bethnal Green Ventures](https://bethnalgreenventures.com/), through which we're part of a wider community of startups in science, health and ed-tech.
 *   You can pick your own equipment.
 MacBook Pro?
 Lenovo ThinkPad?
 Notebook and pen?
 However you like to work, we'll provide what you need.
 *   We provide a training budget; many of our staff choose to attend relevant industry conferences or buy training materials.
 *   We run a biweekly internal seminar series (show and tell) with short talks from staff about their work or personal projects, new technologies and techniques.